To stay in ketosis you need to keep an eye on your carb intake. Find out how many carbs there are in beets and whether they are keto.

 Substitutes for beets on keto

-Beets are not the only option when you want to eat beets on the ketogenic diet.
-Beets are actually one of the higher net carb options so there are many vegetables that are more keto-friendly.
+Beets are not the only vegetable that can add a bit of crunch, fiber, and nutrients to your diet.
+They are actually relatively high in carbs so there are many vegetables that are more keto-friendly.

 - Chicory: 0.9 grams of net carbs